Area Monotonicity of Wormhole Throats and a Geometric Bound on Information Transfer: Geometric Setup and the NEC Conflict

-Let $\Sigma$ be a spacelike Cauchy slice intersecting the wormhole, and let $S_0\subset\Sigma$ be a smooth, compact, spacelike codimension-$2$ surface homologous to, say, the right boundary $\mathcal{I}_R$. $S_0$ is a cross-section of the wormhole throat.
-This geometry is depicted in Fig. 1(a).
-At each point of $S_0$, the normal bundle is $2$-dimensional and Lorentzian.
-We choose two future-directed null normals $k^a$ and $\ell^a$ that satisfy
+We work in a smooth, time-oriented spacetime $(M, g_{ab})$ of dimension $D \geq 3$.
+Let $\Sigma$ be a spacelike hypersurface that intersects the wormhole region and connects two asymptotic boundaries, $\mathcal{L}$ and $\mathcal{R}$.
+A codimension-2 surface $S_0 \subset \Sigma$ is defined as a cross-section of the wormhole throat if it is a minimal-area surface separating the two boundaries.
+We define two future-directed null normals, $k^a$ (pointing in the direction of traversal) and $\ell^a$ (pointing inward), such that they satisfy the following normalization: